staabm/staabm.github.io/_posts/2024-12-5-phpstan-performance-on-different-hardware.md

 Lenovo Thinkpad P1 Gen 5, Intel Core i9-12900H, 1 TB SSD, 32 GB RAM (plugged in)
 - 110-120 seconds

--> In my experience the performance of "on battery" vs. "plugged in" is not that different on this Thinkpad.
+-> In my experience the performance of "on battery" vs. "plugged in" is marginal different on a Thinkpad.